Learning about learning by many-body systems: Results

-The rest of this paper is organized as follows: We introduce our bottleneck neural network, then the spin glass with which we illustrate.
-We then prescribe how to quantify, using representation learning, the learning of a drive by a many-body system.
-Finally, we detail opportunities engendered by this study.
-The feasibility of applying our toolkit is supported in~\cite[Sec.~III B]{Zhong_20_Learning}.
+First, we introduce our bottleneck neural network.
+Then, we define the spin glass on which we will test our machine-learning toolkit.
+We finally show how to quantify, using representation learning, how much a many-body system learns about a drive.